 Opportunities for enrichment outside of the classroom include activities sponsored by the History Club and Phi Alpha Theta (the national honor society in History).
 The department participates in the Annual Division Conference on campus as well as attendance and presentations at conferences off campus..

 Student majoring within the History and Political Science Department complete a professional experience segment such as an internship, cooperative study project, or student teaching.
 This experience is usually scheduled for the junior or senior year.
 Locations are offered at a variety of settings and are based on your career goals.

 HISTORY MAJOR

-Credits required : 32 Academic Year 2014-2015
+Credits required Ac. ademic Year 2014-2015

 Course Code Course Title Credits

 HIS 106 or World Civilization I or 3

-HIS 107 World Civilization II 5
+HIS 107 World Civilization II 3

 HIS 153 or United States History I or 3

-HIS 154 United States History II 5
+HIS 154 United States History II 3

 HIS 355 20th Century United States 3

 HIS 485 Historiography and Historical Methods 3

 Choose one course from the following:

 HIS 260 Latin America: History and Culture 3

-HIS 270 Modern Asian History and Culture 3 3 3
+HIS 270 Modern Asian History and Culture 3

 HIS 275 African History and Culture 3

-Choose at least 2 additional History electives a level. t the 300 or 400
+Choose at least 2 additional History electives at the level. e 300 or 400